digitalcredentials/keypair/README.md

 This library is meant to be used only by implementers of new cryptographic key suite libraries.

+When adding support for a new suite type subclass of `keypair`, developers should do the following:

+1. Create their own npm package / github repo, such as `example-key-pair`.
+2. Subclass KeyPair.
+3. Override relevant methods (such as `export()` and `fingerprint()`).
+4. Add to the key type table in the `crypto-suite-manager` README.md.

 ## Contribute

 PRs accepted.